VoiciehBy/Admiral-Battleships/README.md

 # Admiral-Battleships
 Simple Battleships - Game

-should works on Windows 7 and Linux[Mint].
+should work on Windows 7 and GNU/Linux distros